GenerateIt

 • x — Verbose

-A(?=B)Lookahead assertion.
-This matches the expression A only if it is followed by B.
+Positive lookahead.
+Matches A only if followed by B.

 How to Use?